Harris condemns Trump’s rhetoric, says voters should make sure he ‘can’t have that microphone again’

 Harris said the Republican attacks on the city and migrants there were “lies that are grounded in tropes that are age old.”

-The sedate interview in Philadelphia stood in contrast to former President Donald Trump ’s appearance before the same organization just a month ago that turned contentious over matters of race and other issues.
+The sedate interview in Philadelphia stood in contrast to former President Donald Trump ’s appearance before the same organization just a month ago, which turned contentious over matters of race and other issues.

 The Trump interview opened a chapter in the campaign in which the Republican candidate repeatedly questioned Harris’ racial identity, baselessly claiming that she had only belatedly “turned Black” at some point in her professional career.
 Trump has since repeatedly questioned Harris’ racial identity on the campaign trail and during the September presidential debate.

-The vice president insisted she’s working to earn the vote of Black men and not taking any constituency for granted.
-Black male voters are traditionally one of the most consistently Democratic leaning demographics in the nation.
+The vice president insisted she is working to earn the vote of Black men and not taking any constituency for granted.
+Black male voters are traditionally one of the most consistently Democratic-leaning demographics in the nation.
 But Republicans have tried to make inroads, while Democrats worry about flagging enthusiasm at the polls.

 “I think it’s very important to not operate from the assumption that Black men are in anybody’s pocket,” Harris said.
 “Black men are like any other voting group.
 You gotta earn their vote, so I’m working to earn the vote, not assuming I’m gonna have it because I’m Black”